-Given the region's demographic shifts, presence of multiple hospitals, and the continued emergence of medical research and development employers in Manchester's Millyard area, professions in the healthcare industry are projected to have significant growth rates over the next decade.
-Beyond the sectors listed above, other categories projected for significant growth include Computer and Mathematical (13.2%) and Construction and Extraction (12.1%).
+Given the region's demographic shifts, presence of multiple hospitals, and the continued emergence of medical research (largely concentrated in Manchester's Millyard area), professions in the healthcare industry are projected to have significant growth rates over the next decade.
+Beyond the sectors listed above, other categories projected for significant growth include Computer and Mathematical industries (13.2%) and Construction and Extraction industries (12.1%).

-It should be noted that these employment projections were developed as New Hampshire and the nation faced the economic impacts of the COVID-19 pandemic.
+It should be noted that these employment projections were developed using data that preceded the economic impacts of COVID-19 on the Region, New Hampshire, and the nation.
 The SNHPC utilizes data provided by the NH Employment Security Department (NHES) for 2018 to 2028 along with statewide long-term projections.
 In general, employment projections make no assumptions about business cycle fluctuations, natural disasters, or other catastrophic events which affect the economy.
 While the impacts of the COVID-19 pandemic on employment in New Hampshire are not yet fully understood, the SNHPC will continue to coordinate with NHES and other partner agencies to adjust employment projections as warranted in the future.